-In the beauty industry, true inclusiveness is paramount but, sadly, infrequent.
-Scrolling through backstage images during fashion week, scanning products meant to "banish" frizz and "tame" curls, and noticing the often limited range of foundation shades prove that sentiment.
-Particularly given the current political climate, it's imperative to recognize this fact and work to change it.
+It is both paramount and, sadly, infrequent that true inclusiveness exist in the beauty industry.
+Scrolling through backstage images during fashion week, scanning products meant to "banish" frizz and "tame" curls and noticing the often limited range of foundation shades prove that sentiment.
+Particularly given the current political climate, it's imperative to recognise this fact and work to change it.

 Why she's inspiring: Madam C.J.
 Walker (born Sarah Breedlove) invented a line of haircare products in 1905 after suffering from hair loss.
 It was so successful that she was the first African-American woman to become a self-made millionaire.

 How she changed the industry: In addition to her inspiring financial success, she helped usher in a movement of speaking directly to her customer through self-promotion, door-to-door sales and product demonstration.
 Her method was a huge departure from the current brands of the time, which were primarily owned by white men and advocated hair straightening products that were not helpful to hair loss.

 Why she's inspiring: Pat McGrath is more than just a legendary makeup artist.
 Her stunning artistry has transformed the industry—taking over runway shows, the streets at Paris Fashion Week and now the shelves at Sephora with her eponymous line, Pat McGrath Labs.